-COOP JUNIOR HIGH FOOTBALL/SOFTBALL
+COOP JUNIOR HIGH SOFTBALL

-This year, the Adair County R-II District will be partnering with Knox County R-I District to provide junior high students with the opportunity to play football and softball.
+This year, the Adair County R-II District will be partnering with Knox County R-I District to provide junior high students with the opportunity to play softball.
 Because Knox County District will be head school, Adair County District will not be responsible for the student during these activities.
 This includes transportation to and from practices and/or games.
 Students are also responsible for any fees incurred.
-Students interested need to contact the Knox County School at 397-2231.
+Interested students need to contact the Knox County School at 397-2231.